Phakeme/takealot-clone-store-front/README.md

 You will need the get the api access token from [Commercejs](https://commercejs.com/docs/)

-1. Create an acount with [Commercejs](https://commercejs.com/docs/)
+1. Create an account with [Commercejs](https://commercejs.com/docs/)
 2. Login to your account and create a new store.
-3. Create atleast 6 products for your new store.
+3. Create at least 6 products for your new store.
-4. On your dashboard under developer tap, click API keys & CORS to get your api access token.
+4. On your dashboard under developer tap, click API keys & CORS to get your API access token.
 5. Back to your local Codealot project, create an .env file on the root folder of your project.
 6. Paste your access token from [Commercejs](https://commercejs.com/docs/)